Wednesday, November 20, 2019

 Confirmed Speakers, Program

-Alain Dagher, MD, PhD: Professor, Neurology and Neurosurgery at McGill University and Neurologist at The Neuro, Montreal, Canada
+Alain Dagher, MD: Professor, Neurology and Neurosurgery at McGill University and Neurologist at The Neuro, Montreal, Canada

 Talk: Introduction: Polygenic Scores & Brain Imaging